Yunnan: Ming and Qing dynasties

 The Ming installed Mu Ying and his family as hereditary aristocrats in Yunnan.

 During the Ming and Qing dynasties, large areas of Yunnan were administered under the native chieftain system.
 Under the Qing dynasty a war with Burma also occurred in the 1760s due to the attempted consolidation of borderlands under local chiefs by both China and Burma.

 Yunnan was a destination for Han Chinese during Yuan rule.
-Colonizers moved into the area during Ming and Qing rule.
+Migrants moved into the area during Ming and Qing rule.
 During the Ming dynasty, 3 million Han Chinese mostly from Nanjing (the original Nanjing population was later largely replaced by Wu-speakers), and some from Shanxi and Hebei, settled in Yunnan.

 Although largely forgotten, the bloody Panthay Rebellion of the Muslim Hui people and other local minorities against the Manchu rulers of the Qing dynasty caused the deaths of up to a million people in Yunnan.
 The Manchu official Shuxing'a started an anti-Muslim massacre, which led to the rebellion.
 Shuxing'a developed a deep hatred of Muslims after an incident in which he was stripped naked and nearly lynched by a mob of Muslims.
 He ordered several Muslim rebels to be slowly sliced to death.
 Tariq Ali wrote about the real incident in one of his novels and claimed the Muslims who had nearly lynched Shuxing'a were not Hui but belonged to another ethnicity.
 Nevertheless, the Manchu official blamed all Muslims for the incident.
 A British officer testified that the Muslims did not rebel for religious reasons and that the Chinese were tolerant of different religions and were unlikely to have caused the revolt by interfering with the practice of Islam.
 Loyalist Muslim forces helped Qing forces crush the rebel Muslims.
 The Qing armies massacred only Muslims who had rebelled or supported the rebels and spared Muslims who took no part in the uprising.

 In 1894, George Ernest Morrison, an Australian correspondent for The Times, traveled from Beijing to British-occupied Burma via Yunnan.
 His book, An Australian in China, details his experiences.

 The 1905 Tibetan Rebellion in which Tibetan Buddhist Lamas attacked and killed French Catholic missionaries spread to Yunnan.